jmahlers/TelemetryApp/README.md

 ## Acknowledgments

-* Connor Monahan, Ethan Shry, and the Wash U Racing Data Acquisition team for hosting the SSE server and creating the database API.
+Connor Monahan, Ethan Shry, and the Wash U Racing Data Acquisition team for hosting the SSE server, creating the database API, and giving an abundance of advice.